 Things started off great as we made our way up towards Silcox Hut.
 We felt pretty good, but took a short break anyways and then headed up towards Palmer.
 It's quite a jaunt from Silcox to Palmer.
 When we arrived, we noticed it had gotten a lot colder.
 When you stop climbing and take a break, your heat leaves you fast.
 We knew this and were reaching for another layer in our packs.
 However, with the extreme cold, we decided to grab our heaviest layers and large gloves or mitts.
 Even still, the cold was penetrating.
 I was wearing double mountaineering boots that have a second synthetic boot inside the main boot.
 However, Larry and Jeremy were wearing single mountaineering boots and their feet were getting very cold.
 Singles are usually perfect for Mountains like Hood and mine should have been overkill.
 Regardless, we had to stop on the Palmer glacier for Jeremy and Larry to try and warm their feet.
 They crammed oxygen activated warming packets into the front of their boots.
 Meanwhile, my legs were cramping bad, every step I could feel my hamstring lock.
 We fussed about for a few minutes on the side of the mountain and then continued on.

 We made our way up the Palmer towards Crater Rock in discomfort, with a decent amount of distance between each of us.
-I think subconsciously, we knew we would just be complaining if we could communicate easily.
+I think subcoiunsly, we knew we would just be complaining if we could communicate easily.
 We blasted through Devils Kitchen and up onto the Hogs Back.
-Me legs were starting to calm, but still seemed angry with me.
+My legs were starting to calm, but still seemed angry with me.
 I knew Larry and Jeremy's feet had to be frozen.
 I grabbed my avy-shovel and started digging a wind break into the side of the Hogs Back.
-When they arrived we took a bit of a break in the whole I created.
+When they arrived we took a bit of a break in the hole I had created.
 We sat their silently shivering, not saying much.
 This happens when were in "first person to say lets go down and we'll all agree" mode - we just don't talk.

 At this point I'm thinking we better get moving soon or were not going up.
 Feeling cold and cramped up, I causally ask "should we rope up or just go for it"?
 We had agreed a head of time we were going to use a glacier rope and place protection up the crater wall through the "Pearly Gates".
 Larry looks at me dead eyes and says "If our wives see us in pictures up the crater wall with no rope..." he didn't have to finish, I knew he was right.
 We pulled out our harnesses and I started setting up our rope.
 We we're using a 40 meter 8.2mm glacier rope and setup about 30 feet apart.
 We had four 24" pickets for protection.

 We started up the Hogs Back onto the crater wall and started placing protection a couple hundred feet up where it turned into a 50 degree slope.
 I was getting concerned about having enough pickets for our small 60ft rope length.
 Turned out, Timberline Mountain guides was on the crater just a head of us, and they were roped up and placing protection too.
-We started alternating pickets with their placements and were able to get up to the gates without resetting anything.
-We deiced to go to the left side of the Pearly Gates, no one seemed to be using the right side.
+We started alternating pickets with their placements and were able to get up to the gates without reseting anything.
+We deiced to go to the climbers left side of the Pearly Gates, no one seemed to be using the right side.
 There was a ton of traffic on the route and long lines trying to get through the gate chute, alternating with ascending and descending climbers.
 People started to get impatient and jump around other climbers.
 I immediately understood why accidents happened up on Hood and was extremely happy to be on a rope with protection placed.
 We waited patiently for our turn to get through the gate chute and up above the congestion.
 Passing through the Pearly Gates is incredibly beautiful and thrilling with all the rime ice coating the walls.

 After all three of us got up through the chute, Jeremy proclaimed he wasn't going an inch further until he checked his frozen toes.
-He sat down on the semi-flat area 100ft below the summit and pulled off his boots, and then his socks.
+He sat down on the semi-flat area 100ft (30m) below the summit and pulled off his boots, and then his socks.
 By this time the sun was up and it was starting to warm up.
 We wrapped his feet in Larry's parka and laughed at him as his toes thawed out and he grimaced in pain.
-Once Jeremy's toes were thawed, we made our way up the last 100ft to the summit.
+Once Jeremy's toes were thawed, we made our way up the short distance to the summit.

 We were pretty happy to make the summit on our first attempt and with so many issues during the ascent.
 We roped back up and prepared to fight back through the crowds.
 It took a bit to get through the chute.
 We waited at the top for climbers coming through on the way up, and others tried to pass us and force their way into a chute with room for one person and a large drop to no-where at the end.
-I stuck my ice ax out in front and made it clear we weren't standing their for the view.
+I stuck my ice ax out in front and made it clear "we weren't standing their for the view".
 Once the chute cleared of uphill travelers, we made are way down.
 Timberline Mountain guides was a head of us and pulling their hardware as they went.
 With out their placements, we passed our spare pickets down the rope as needed to make new placements.